Module audioio.audiomodules

 > python -m src.audioio.auidomodules

-or, when the audioio package is installed on your system, simply run
+or, once the audioio package is installed on your system, simply run

 > audiomodules